eduardoviscencio/compaqi-test-backend/README.md

 ### Deleting a Location:

 1. DELETE request to `/api/locations/:id` with location ID in URL params
-2. Authentication middleware validates JWT token
+2. Authentication middleware validates Google OAuth JWT token
 3. Controller extracts location ID from request parameters
 4. Location document searched and deleted from MongoDB using `findByIdAndDelete`
 5. If location not found, 404 error returned